DanikVitek/sane_snap/README.md

 exe_mod.import("sane_snap", sane_snap.module("sane_snap"));
 ```

-If you plan on using the CLI, one option is to connect is as a project tool,
+If you plan on using the CLI, one option is to connect the `sane_snap_cli` module as a project tool,
 which can be done by adding the following to your `build.zig` file:

 ```zig